How it Works

 Information about each pilot’s aircraft (such as aircraft type, position, altitude, attitude, and heading) is sent to our servers, and then relayed to the flight simulators of pilots flying nearby.
 Each simulator displays and animates the nearby aircraft.
 When you hear a pilot report on the radio that he’s “Entering a left downwind on the 45,” you’ll see the aircraft.
 If he turns on his landing light, you’ll see that too.

-PilotEdge features a sophisticated voice system that closely mirrors real world VHF operations.
-By and large, you’ll only hear the pilots that are on your frequency, and only if they’re relatively nearby.
+PilotEdge features a sophisticated voice system that closely mirrors real world VHF operations in terms of terrain interference and signal degradation.
+When using non-ATC frequencies, you will hear the pilots that are on your frequency, and only if they’re relatively nearby.
 As you gain altitude you’ll be able to hear aircraft from further away.
+When using ATC frequencies, the network uses frequency coupling to repeat pilot transmissions from other frequencies in instances where our controllers are handling many positions at the same time.

 The PilotEdge Air Traffic Controllers connect to the voice and data network using specialized software.
 It provides them with a display that is virtually identical to the display used in real-world ATC facilities.